SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Compass/compass.md

 #### Computing new position based on a direction.

-In the Robot implementation, we computed the new position of a robot as follows:
+In the Robot implementation proposed in Chapter *@cha:robot@*, we computed the new position of a robot as follows:

 ```
 computeNewPosition: anInteger